 Earning a GW degree is invaluable, but it takes an investment—of time, effort, and money.
 We believe that investment is within reach for every admitted student, and we leverage our resources to make it worthwhile.

-GW guarantees students fixed tuition for up to five years of study, meaning the tuition you pay your first semester will be the tuition you pay for your final semester.
+GW guarantees students fixed tuition for up to five years of study, meaning the tuition you pay your first semester will be the tuition you pay your final semester.
 No surprises here.

 GW also invests more than $185 million in financial aid, which is awarded to 70% of the incoming freshman class.

-We believe that your investment in GW will pay dividends for the rest of your life.
+We believe your investment in GW will pay dividends for the rest of your life.
 Are you ready?